bm16ton/spi-tiny-usb-fork/README.md

-Forked from https://github.com/KrystianD/spi-tiny-usb.git . created makefile replaced sum deprecated kernel calls, currently fails to initialize spi but when check is bypassed gpio etc work.
-Very much a WIP that i have little time for, and usb spi with kernel driver for ftdi ft2232h in my repos works.
+Forked from https://github.com/KrystianD/spi-tiny-usb.git . created makefile replaced sum deprecated kernel calls, Fixed usb endpoints, Both firmware and module load and work.
+Enumerates as spidev device, gpio for led and interupt pin, and as UIO device.
+Will hopefully get around to removing IOU, adding gpios and replacing spidev with a mechanism to specify spi device platform info

 spi-tiny-usb